migsgarcia/data-test/README.md

 # Technical Test for Data Engineering Position

-This test is designed for candidates to demonstrate their knowledge of good software and data engineering practices.
+As a memeber of our data Engineering team, your work will focus on delivering long-lived data assets.
+This assement is your opportunity to shgocase your knowledge of good software and data engineering practices.
+Please develop your solution as if you were working on a production codebase.

 As part of solving this, we are looking to assess:
 - Your problem-solving approach.